THLfi/termed-api/README.md

-# Termed
+# Termed API

 Termed is a web-based vocabulary and metadata editor.

-## Development
+Termed API provides the back-end (database and JSON REST API) of the editor.

-### Running the back-end
+## Running

-To start the REST API, run in the *termed-api* directory:
+Run the API with:
 ```
 mvn spring-boot:run
 ```
 API should respond at port `8080`.

-### Using profile-specific properties
+## Using profile-specific properties

 To use different configurations based on Spring profile, such as *dev*, add a new property
 file: